: View Third-Party Plugins

 A third-party plugin that is hosted in a SaaS app can pose risks to your organization if the plugin has access to sensitive data through the SaaS app.

-SSPM provides third-party plugin scans for the following SaaS apps.
-You must first onboard these apps to SSPM.
+SSPM provides third-party plugin scans for certain SaaS apps.
+To enable these third-party scans, you must first onboard the app instances to SSPM.
+Onboarding the following apps enables third-party plugin scans for the apps.

 • Google Workspace